 Sometimes her Facebook post says it all, “I miss my mom.”

-I do not think I will ever fully understand this emotion we humans call loneliness.
+I don’t think I’ll ever fully understand this emotion we humans call loneliness.
 I only know that at times, I long for something more.
 I still search for a larger group of people who support one another when daily life hammers.

 I have definitely found a portion of my desire for social connection through online sources like Facebook and blogs.